Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 Flowering Season | During Christmas |

-Harvesting season | One year after the fruiting |
+Harvesting Season | One year after the fruiting |

 Germination Time | Two to three weeks |

-You should plant the seeds fresh to get a high germination success rate.
+It would be best to plant the seeds fresh to get a high germination success rate.

 How Do You Extract Cactus Seeds?

-If you wish to hand pollinate the flowers, identify the stigma and anther on the flowers.
+If you wish to hand pollinate the flowers, identify the Stigma and Anther on the flowers.

 Steps to Extract the Seeds from Christmas Cactus